-Beyond the next 12 months, we believe that our growth will depend, in part, on our ability to fund our commercial efforts for our gammaCore therapy, and to opportunistically pursue research and development activities for additional indications for our gammaCore therapy.
-Our existing resources are unlikely to allow us to conduct all the activities that we believe could be beneficial for our future growth.
 As a result, we will need to seek additional funds in the future or curtail or forgo some or all such activities.
-If we seek to and are unable to raise funds on favorable terms, or at all, we may not be able to support our commercialization efforts or increase our research and development activities and the growth of our business may be negatively impacted.
+If we seek to and are unable to raise funds on favorable terms, or at all, we may not be able to support our commercialization efforts or research and development activities, and the growth of our business may be negatively impacted.
 As a result, we may be unable to compete effectively.
-Changes, including those relating to the payer and competitive landscape, our commercialization strategy, our development activities and regulatory matters, may occur beyond our control that would cause us to consume our available capital more quickly.